AV-Lab/Sensor_Setup/README.md

 - Verify with multiple image pairs
 - Save progress frequently

-#### Operation Flow
-1. Loads initial transform from calibrate.yaml
-2. Processes each image-pointcloud pair:
-   - Shows point cloud projection overlay
-   - Allows interactive adjustments
-   - Saves transformations with timestamps
-3. Generates calibration history in YAML format

-### ✨ Validation Tips
+### Validation
 - 🎯 Check alignment at corners and edges
 - 📏 Verify at multiple distances
 - 🔄 Test with dynamic scenes
 - ⚡ Watch for temporal synchronization issues
-- 🔍 Look for consistent offsets (may indicate systematic error)
+- 🔍 Look for consistent offsets

+Would you like me to adjust anything in this updated version?
 ## 📦 Working with ROS2 Bags

 ### Recording